Monarch-Development/mnr_xp/README.md

 ## MONARCH XP [WIP]
-A new resource useful for xp management of players
+A new resource useful for xp management

 ## Features
 - Auto-creation of database tables